z/OS Resources Table

 The JES view consists of the following rows that perform the following actions when clicked:

-• Filters: Opens the Filters view where users can create and use custom patterns for viewing jobs.
+• Filters: Opens the Filters view where users can create and use custom patterns to view jobs.

 • Favorites: Opens a view that displays jobs favorited by the user.